neuronsimulator/nrn/docs/python/simctrl/cvode.rst

-.. method:: CVode.use_daspk
+.. method:: CVode.use_daspk()

-    Syntax:
-        ``boolean = cvode.use_daspk()``

-        ``boolean = cvode.use_daspk(boolean)``

-    Description:
+            CVode.use_daspk(boolean)

     Gets (sets for the arg form) the internal flag with regard to whether to use the IDA method when CVode is :meth:`~CVode.active`.
 If CVode is active and the simulation involves :func:`LinearMechanism` or :func:`extracellular` mechanisms then the IDA method is automatic and required.

     Daspk refers to the Differential Algebraic Solver with the Preconditioned Krylov method.
 The SUNDIALS package now calls this the IDA (Integrator for Differential-Algebraic problems) integrator but it is really the same thing.